wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 pip install ansible
 ```

-Once done, make sure that you're in the `infrastructure/terraform` directory,
+Once done, make sure that you're in the `terraform` sub-directory,
 and run the following two commands to provision the VM for SoftPack:

 ```